TGITS/docker-compose-examples/postgresql-docker-compose-examples/README.md

 ## Accessing the PostgreSQL instance with Metabase

-Metabase is not a database tool like pgAdmin or DBeaver.
+Metabase is not a database tool like **pgAdmin** or **DBeaver**.
 It is a _business intelligence_/_analytics_ platform : you will not directly do low level SQL requests or working directly on the Database.
 It's a tool to manipulate you data to extract information from them.
 As such it does not have the same use as pgAdmin but can be useful in its own right depending on your needs.

 When the containers are up, metabase will be available on `localhost:5434`.